UBC-CIC/call-center-real-time-assistant/docs/backend-README.md

    contact flow blocks that are required in the contact flows (workflow once an Amazon Connect number is called).
    Instructions for enabling this can be found [here](https://docs.aws.amazon.com/connect/latest/adminguide/enable-live-media-streams.html).
 4) Clone the git repository into your local directory if you haven't already.
-Within this directory, cd into the ```./backend/deployment``` folder, and run the following command to upload the zipped lambdas to your bucket:
+Within this directory, change directory into the ```./backend/deployment``` folder, and run the following command to upload the zipped lambdas to your bucket:
 ```
 aws s3 sync . s3://<YOUR-BUCKET-NAME>/deployment --region <YOUR-REGION> --profile <YOUR-PROFILE>